ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 radius  | Goal radius in meters.
 The default radius is "0.75".
+Values can't be negative.
 In Neverputt, this is usually set to "0.1375". target  | Refers to the first *path_corner* of the path along which the goal will travel. target2 | Refers to a second path that controls the orientation of the goal.
 This is useful when you want to control the position and orientation independently of each other.